 Gallaher bought his raw materials directly, and by cutting out the middleman he was able to keep his costs low.
 He was the largest independent purchaser of American tobacco in the world by 1906, and bought only the highest grade of crop.

 The atmosphere at the Belfast factory was described as familial.
 Midday meals were served at cost-price.
-Gallaher was the first man in Belfast to reduce working hours from 57 to 47 a week.
+Gallaher was the first man in Belfast to reduce the working week from 57 to 47 hours.
 The company employed 3,000 people by 1907.

-Gallaher acquired the six acre Great Brunswick Street premises of the Dublin City Distillery for £20,000 in 1908.
-There, he built a large tobacco factory.
+Gallaher acquired the six-acre Great Brunswick Street premises of the Dublin City Distillery for £20,000 in 1908.
+He used the site to build a large tobacco factory.